Israeli PM Netanyahu 'cannot cling on to power much longer'

 Senior journalists coming forward to tell of how they were leaned on to provide uncritical coverage of the Netanyahus have strengthened suspicions of meddling.

-Last week it was reported that Ilan Yeshua, the chief executive officer of the Walla news website, had handed over to police recordings of Elovitch, Bezeq's majority shareholder, demanding he slant coverage to help Netanyahu.
+Last week, it was reported that Ilan Yeshua, chief executive officer of the Walla news website, had handed over to police recordings of Elovitch, Bezeq's majority shareholder, demanding he slant coverage to help Netanyahu.

 In an indication of how entangled the various investigations are becoming, Netanyahu reportedly wanted Walla's chief editor, Aviram Elad, sacked for publishing a report into improprieties in another investigation - the purchase of the Dolphin subs.

-According to Alpher, the cases piling up are an indication of the extent of Netanyahu's "megalomania".
+According to Alpher, the cases piling up are an indication of the extent of Netanyahu's "megalomania.

 "What they highlight is a catastrophic combination of ego, instinct for survival and political paranoia," said Alpher.